 Recent experimental explorations of non-classical nucleation

-Nucleation, the early stage of crystallization, is a key step to produce functional materials, but nucleation processes have yet to be understood in detail.
-Recent advanced characterization techniques, especially atomic force microscopy, liquid-phase transmission electron microscopy (TEM) and cryo-TEM, enable scientists to observe previously inaccessible nucleation details at the nanoscale.
-In this review, we summarize newly suggested non-classical nucleation models with respect to mechanistic understanding from the experimental views, which highlight multi-steps nucleation mechanism.
-Different immediated phases such as clusters at pre-nucleation stage, liquid-like precursors, amorphous phase and even oligomers precursor have been revealed and they play vital roles in nucleation and structure control.
-Moreover, these immediated phases practically contribute in general to the structural variances of materials for nanoscience and nanotechnology.
+Nucleation, the early stage of crystallization, is a key step in producing functional materials, but nucleation processes have yet to be understood in detail.
+Recent advanced characterization techniques, especially atomic force microscopy, liquid-cell transmission electron microscopy (TEM) and cryo-TEM, enable scientists to observe previously inaccessible nucleation details at the nanoscale.
+In this review, we summarize newly suggested non-classical nucleation models with respect to mechanistic understanding from experimental views, which highlight multi-step nucleation mechanisms.
+Different intermediated phases such as clusters at the pre-nucleation stage, liquid-like precursors, amorphous phases and even oligomers have been revealed, which play vital roles in nucleation and structure control.
+Moreover, these intermediated phases practically contribute in general to the structural variances of materials for nanoscience and nanotechnology.
 Overall, these studies ultimately enable us to control nucleation processes for materials synthesis.